Skip to content

-Welcome to the normi Maintenance Guideline¶
+Welcome to the normi Maintenance Guideline

 This guide will give you an overview of how to publish a new version of normi.
 In the following we will refer to the new version as v0.*.*.
 This needs to be substituted to the current version, e.g. v0.1.3.

-Prepare New Release¶
+Prepare New Release

 Please ensure that,

-- the version number in
+1. the version number in setup.py and src/normi/__init__.py are bumped,

-git tag v0.*.*and pushedgit push --tags, and - the changelog includes the new tag and all changes of the release.
+3. the changelog includes the new tag and all changes of the release.

 As an example see for e.g. the commit of v0.1.1, c2582ed.

-Upload to PyPI¶
+Upload to PyPI

-There is an CI to publish new versions automatically.
-Therefore, a new release needs to be published.
+needs to be published.
 Please ensure that each release is based on a tag.

-Build and Upload to PyPI (preferred)¶
+Build and Upload to PyPI (preferred)

 It is as simple as creating a new release from the new tag.
-The Github action will do the rest.
+The Github action

-Build and Upload to PyPI (admin only)¶
+Build and Upload to PyPI (admin only)

 For an introduction, please take a look at the PyPI manual.